Summary

 }

-There are a few given datatypes for this query.
-One allows you to sort by the type of token (e.g., view permissions).
+This special input datatypes will allow you to sort by the type of token (e.g., view permissions).
 The choices for this are listed in the table here:

 Table: Tokens__Type